Marriage Act 1961 (Australia): Marriage Amendment (Definition and Religious Freedoms) Act 2017

 Ahead of both the 2007 and 2010 federal elections, the Labor Party re-asserted its official opposition to amending the Act to legalise same-sex marriage, but by 2011 a clear majority of the party at the national conference succeeded in changing party policy in favour of the practice.
 Prime Minister Julia Gillard (opposed to same-sex marriage at the time) successfully moved for Labor Party MPs to be granted a conscience vote on same-sex marriage legislation.
 This, along with the Coalition's uniform opposition to same-sex marriage while in opposition, prevented two bills which would have legalised same-sex marriage in Australia from passing the House of Representatives and the Senate in September 2012.

 The Abbott government (2013–15) initially opposed same-sex marriage, but in August 2015 resolved to put the matter to the people at a plebiscite after the 2016 federal election.
 This policy was retained by the Turnbull government (2015–18), though due to the refusal of the Senate to support the legislation to establish a plebiscite, the government conducted a voluntary postal survey on the matter from September to November 2017.
 The survey returned 61.6% 'Yes' vote in favour of same-sex marriage.
 The government subsequently committed to facilitating the passage of a private member's bill to amend the Act, and legalise same-sex marriage, by the end of 2017.

 The bill in question, the Marriage Amendment (Definition and Religious Freedoms) Bill 2017, was introduced by Liberal Party Senator Dean Smith on 15 November 2017.
 The bill amends the definition of "marriage" in the Act, omitting the words "man and a woman" and replacing it with the gender-neutral "2 people".
 The bill passed the Senate by 43 votes to 12 on 29 November 2017 and passed the House of Representatives on 7 December 2017, with only four votes against.
 It was given royal assent by the governor-general, Sir Peter Cosgrove, on 8 December 2017.

-The Act had the effect of amending the definition of marriage in Section 5 of the Marriage Act:
+The act had the effect of amending the definition of marriage in Section 5 of the Marriage Act:

 marriage means the union of 2 people to the exclusion of all others, voluntarily entered into for life.

-It also repealed Section 88EA, which banned the recognition of overseas same-sex marriages.
+It also repealed section 88EA, which banned the recognition of overseas same-sex marriages.
 Consequently, when the Act went into effect on 9 December 2017, such couples became automatically recognised as married under the law.

 The original Act and the amendment also applies to Australia's external territories.

 Legacy

 In October 2013, same-sex marriage was legalised in the Australian Capital Territory (ACT).
-The ACT legislation was overturned by the High Court for being inconsistent with the Marriage Act.
-This was due to the definition of the term "marriage" in the Marriage Act, which at that time excluded all types of marriage other than that between one man and one woman.
+The ACT legislation was overturned by the High Court for being inconsistent with the Marriage Act 1961.
+This was due to the definition of the term "marriage" in the Marriage Act 1961, which from 2004 to 2017 excluded all types of marriage other than that between one man and one woman.